DivyaPariti/LMS-Razor/README.md

 # LMS-Razor
-This is a Library Management System porjet built using ASP.NET CORE and Razor Pages Concept.
+This is a Library Management System project built using ASP.NET CORE and Razor Pages Concept.

 In order to get this project up and running
 - Firstly, download the Zip folder and unzip it into your local system.